Mert Yılmazyerli

 Mert Yılmazyerli (born 17 September 1992) is a Turkish chess player.
-He is a Turkish Chess Champion in 2021.
+He is a two-time Turkish Chess Champion.

 Life and career

 Yılmazyerli was born in Turkey in 1992, studied at Manisa Celal Bayar University.
 As a chess player, he earned FIDE title, International Master (IM) in 2014 and became Grandmaster (GM) in 2022.
-He won the 2021 Turkish Chess Championship and was the runner-up in the 2016 Turkish Chess Championship.
+He won the 2021 and 2023 Turkish Chess Championships and was the runner-up in the 2016 Turkish Chess Championship.
 He played for the Turkish national team at 21st European Team Chess Championship held in Hersonissos 2017.